SebastianQuis/SebastianQuis/README.md

 ### Hi there 👋

 👋 Hi, I am Sebastian
-🌱 Now I am learning PostgreSQL
+🌱 Now I am learning React Native
 👀 I'm interested in Flutter, Node, Firebase and Database
 📫 How to reach me, send a email
 🤔 I’m looking for help with mobile development and software development.